-So last year I left my job in retail after a total of 7 years.
+Back in 2018, I left my job in retail after a total of 7 years.
 It all started as a job to give me some extra cash at uni, and it was my fallback when my lack of experience let me down in finding a job actually relevant to my degree.

 We all know that if I had a pound for every time I said I hated retail, I probably wouldn’t need to work anymore, but overall the good moments outweighed the bad.
 I met some of my best friends and I’ve had so many laughs.
-Not only that, but I’ve had some cracking nights out and Christmas parties.
+Not only that, but I had some cracking nights out and Christmas parties.

-The Customer is NOT Always Right
+1: The Customer is NOT Always Right

-From handing things back in a filthy condition to walking round having visibly shit themselves (and yes, that actually did happen), you see some real eye openers when you work with general public.
+From handing things back in a filthy condition to walking round having visibly soiled themselves (and yes, that actually did happen), you see some real eye openers when you work with general public.
 Not only that, you will pick up every illness.
 Not ideal when you’re a huge germaphobe.

-Working Weekends & During School Holidays is a Highly Effective Contraceptive
+3: Working Weekends & During School Holidays is a Highly Effective Contraceptive

-You Will Cry.
+4: You Will Cry.
 A Lot…

 The general public can be horrible people.
 And what’s worse, it’ll be over the most ridiculous, first world problem thing.

-… But People Aren’t ALL Assholes
+5: … But People Aren’t ALL Assholes

 Despite some people being truly and utterly vile, you will meet some incredibly lovely people.
 Some customers just get you.
 You’ll have plenty of laughs and you’ll bond.
 Others you’ll just simply have a nice chat that will be the best part of your day.
-My favourite customers to this day are an old married couple who had been married for 66 years.
+My favourite customers to this day were an old married couple who had been married for 66 years.
 I asked them what their secret was.
 Their answer was “she’s in charge” and “never argue about money.”
 Absolute cuties.

-The Friends You Make Will Be Your Friends for Life
+6: The Friends You Make Will Be Your Friends for Life

 At the end of the day, you’re all in the same boat.
 It’s those little looks you exchange with each other when one of you is dealing with a dick customer.
 It’s continuing your conversation 4 hours after you started it because you were rudely interrupted.
 And, it’s crying on their shoulder when a customer has been a complete bellend to you.
 You’ll have the most inappropriate conversations in the most inappropriate places, and it’ll be bloody hilarious.
 The best part?
 Getting hammered at the Christmas party with them and having some nights out you’ll never forget.